Question: Does the University of Maryland University College offer Stateside Associate of Arts (AA) degrees?

 Frequently Asked Questions Regarding Eligibility Requirements for Stateside (Adelphi) AA Degree Programs

-Who is eligible to enroll in UMUC Adelphi AA degree programs?
+Who is eligible to enroll in the Adelphi AA degree programs?

 Active-duty service members and their spouses, members of the National Guard, Reservists and Veterans.

 Will all military spouses whether a spouse of active duty or not be allowed to enroll?